LeoPBgit/Pikzilla-Racing/memory-bank/activeContext.md

 - Added animations and transitions for interactive elements
 - Updated typography to use Manrope with Figma text styles

-### Project Structure
+### Project Structure and Deployment
 - Consolidated project to use root directory only for all files
-- Copied all files from pikzilla-static to root directory
+- Removed duplicate files and ensured all development happens in the root directory
-- Ensured GitHub Pages displays the latest changes
+- Updated GitHub Pages configuration to serve from the root directory of the master branch
+- Documented the deployment process in README.md and memory-bank files
+- Established a clear workflow for making changes and deploying to GitHub Pages

 ## Active Decisions